sapiencepath/sapiencepath.github.io/_portfolio/3_data_analytics.md

 <!--- Use this area to describe your project. **Markdown** supported.--->

-We analyze data to derive meaningful insights that provide competitive advantage to businesses.
+We analyze data to derive meaningful and actionable insights to enable business decisions and  provide competitive advantage to businesses.

-Our services help businesses with analytics solutions ranging from data wrangling, recommendation engine, setting up data pipelines, end user visualization and reporting to derive insights which enable business decisions.
+Our Analytics Services include:

+Data Pre-processing
+Data Transformation
+Data Modelling and Machine Learning
+Model Evaluation, Optimization and  Interpretation Visualization and Reporting to derive actionable insights to enable business decisions Data Pipeline Configuration